-Three days later, John wrote that her letter of the 23rd announcing her arrival in London "has made me the happiest Man upon Earth.
-I am twenty Years younger than I was Yesterday."
-193 Unfortunately he was unable to meet her in London but would send their son, "who is the greatest Traveller of his age," to meet them.
+Traveller, of his Age," to meet them.
 John Quincy would purchase a carriage and they would then cross the channel and join John at The Hague.
 From there, they would travel to Paris.
-"Every hour," he wrote "to me will be a Day."
+"Every Hour," he wrote "to me will be a Day."

 On Friday, July 30, while Abigail was writing to her sister Mary, a servant came running in saying that Master John had arrived.
 He had stopped next door to freshen up.
-Abigail impatiently went to the hotel lobby, "yet when he entered (we have so many Strangers) that I drew back not realy believing my Eyes-till he cried out, Oh my Mamma! and my Dear Sister.
-Nothing but the Eyes at first sight appeared what he once was.
-His appearance is that of a Man, and in his countenance the most perfect good humour.
+Abigail impatiently went to the hotel lobby, "yet when he enterd (we have so many Strangers), that I drew back not realy believing my Eyes-till he cried out, 'Oh my Mamma! and my Dear Sister.'
+Nothing but the Eyes at first Sight appeared what he once was.
+His appearance is that of a Man, and in his countanance the most perfect good humour.
 His conversation by no means denies his Stature."
-194

 It would take about a week to purchase the carriage and be ready for the trip to the Continent.
 In the meantime, Abigail and her children would do some sightseeing.
-She confessed, unlike her spouse who felt twenty years younger, she felt herself "exceedingly Matronly with a grown up Son on one hand, and a Daughter upon the other."
-Later that day, Abigail wrote John.
-She had no doubt that she would
+She confessed, unlike her spouse who felt twenty years younger, she felt herself "exceedingly Matronly with a grown up Son on one hand, and a Daughter upon the other."201 Later that day, Abigail wrote John.
+She had no doubt that she would instantly recognize her son, "but I might have set with him for some time without knowing him."
+She anxiously awaited their departure.
+"The sooner we meet the more agreeable it will be to me, for I cannot patiently bear any circumstance which detains me from the most desirable object in my estimation that hope has in store for me."202 Two days later, John wrote telling Abigail that his plans had changed.
+"Stay where you are, and amuse yourself, by Seeing what you can, untill you See me.
+I will be with you in Eight Days at farthest, and sooner, if possible."203 A week later, on August 7, John and Abigail were reunited in London.
+Neither one wrote their feelings on paper.
+Five months later, however,

-^{192.} AA to JA, London, July 23, 1784, BAJ, 388-90.

-^{193.} JA to AA, The Hague, July 26, 1784, BAJ, 391.
+199. JA to AA, The Hague, July 26, 1784, MDF, 308.

-^{194.} AA to Mary Cranch, London, July 30, 1784, BAJ, 395.
+200. AA to Mary Cranch, London, July 30, 1784, AFC, V, 382.
+201. Ibid.